nextcloud/app_api/docs/tech_details/Authentication.rst

 AE_SIGNATURE
 ************

-AppEcosystemV2 signature (AE-SIGNATURE) is a HMAC-SHA256 hash of the request signed with the shared secret.
+AppApi signature (AE-SIGNATURE) is a HMAC-SHA256 hash of the request signed with the shared secret.

 The signature is calculated from the following data: